Date of Degree

 Copyright 2010 Carolyn L. Persoon

 Persoon, Carolyn Lee.
-"Spatial and seasonal trends of atmospheric PCBs in urban areas captured by passive sampling." dissertation, University of Iowa, 2010.
+"Spatial and seasonal trends of atmospheric PCBs in urban areas captured by passive sampling."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.